Am1nCmd/stickers/README.md

 Important notes:
 * `tray_image` uses PNG data whereas `image_data` uses WebP data.
 * You can only send one sticker pack at a time

-## How To Sideload Install IPA Files Using Cydia Impactor
-- Download the IPA.
-- Download Cydia Impactor from http://www.cydiaimpactor.com/
-- Connect your device to your computer.
-- Start Cydia Impactor and drag the IPA onto the top field.
-- Enter your Apple ID credentials.
-- On your device, go to "Settings > General > Device Management" and trust the certificate.
-- Profit